The side of the Paris Olympics they don’t want you to see

 Boys and girls come here alone after losing parents and fleeing war, after terrifying journeys across the Mediterranean.
 Medecins du Monde deploys a psychologist alongside two doctors and a nurse because they all carry trauma.

 The housing crisis is not new in Paris but the workers and volunteers here say the situation has been made much worse in the run-up to the Games.
-Around 12,500 people on the margins of Parisian life – largely homeless immigrants and some sex workers – were cleared from the streets of Paris in the 12 months from May 2023 to the brink of the Games, according to a report by a cohort of 80 humanitarian organisations titled Revers de la Medaille (the other side of the medal), in an effort to wash its image.
+Around 12,500 people on the margins of Parisian life – largely homeless immigrants and some sex workers – were cleared from the streets of Paris in the 12 months from May 2023 to the brink of the Games, according to a report by a cohort of 80 humanitarian organisations titled Revers de la Medaille (the other side of the medal).

 In March last year, the French state established a new “sas” system, creating 10 emergency shelters in far-flung parts of France to disperse people from the capital.
 Sas translates to a small watertight room with two doors, like a holding area, and it becomes clear speaking to the workers here that it is a pretty good description.